-APPEALS PROCESS
+34. APPEALS PROCESS

-- 36. Any decision made by a Disciplinary Chair or a Disciplinary Panel may be appealed by the Respondent.
-In order to commence an appeal, the Appellant shall submit: - (a) A notice of appeal setting out the grounds for appeal shall be given in writing to the Disciplinary Chair within 7 days of the written decision. - (b) A deposit of £100 (if the appeal is by a player), or £250 if the appeal is by a club shall be lodged with the league treasurer.
-In the event of a successful appeal, the deposit may be returned
+Any decision made by a Disciplinary Chair or a Disciplinary Panel may be appealed.

+A notice of the appeal setting out the grounds shall be given in writing to the Discipline Chair within 7 days of the written decision, together with a deposit of £100 (if the appeal is by a player), or £250 if the appeal is by a club.
+In the event of a successful appeal, the deposit is returnable.